 The person to whom I owe so much, and the reason I’m still here, and in the capacity that I am is my incredible wife, and mother to our children, Nicole Ralston.
 Without her by my side, I don’t know where I would’ve ended up.
 The amount of love, compassion, understanding, patience, and fortitude that she has is absolutely unparalleled.

 On this, the 10th anniversary of my injury, I do have a request.
 There are so many things I don’t know about that day.
-I know it be may be painful, and if it’s too much so, I understand, but if you could write where you were and what you were doing/what was happening when you heard I was injured, I would appreciate it greatly.
+I know it be may be painful, but if you could write where you were and what you were doing/what was happening when I was injured, I would appreciate it greatly.
 If it’s not something you wish to write in the comments, if you could please message me that would be great as well.
 At the bottom of the page, there are some pictures of me in the Balad hospital, and some X-rays and CT scans of the shrapnel in my neck.
 These pictures might be a bit upsetting.

 This being the ten-year anniversary of my injury, it will be the last post that I write about it.
 Everybody knows the story by now, and if you don’t please feel free to ask.